News and

 to chronic health conditions in real-world settings

-- Research synthesis.
-Conducting quantitative reviews
+- Synthesizing findings.
+Conducting reviews to

-to evaluate the strength of evidence for key etiological theories and
+evaluate the strength of evidence for key etiological theories and

 preventive interventions